 Road noise, engine, and exhaust noise are a big component of most automotive noise problems.
-Luxury Liner is a barium infused mass loaded vinyl, designed to block even the most stubborn airborne sound waves.
+Second Skin Luxury Liner is a barium infused mass loaded vinyl, designed to block even the most stubborn airborne sound waves.
 Luxury Liner works best as the final layer in a multi-layer vehicle sound insulation project.
-Start with a sound deadener (Damplifier Pro or Spectrum) for the metal structure noise.
-Then add a layer of Overkill to decouple and filter specific airborne frequencies, and then finally use Luxury Liner as your primary noise blocker.
+Start with a sound deadener (Second Skin Audio's Damplifier Pro or Spectrum) for the metal structure noise.
+Then add a decoupling layer (Overkill or Heat Wave Pro) to decouple and add thermal insulation, and then finally use Luxury Liner as your sound barrier material.

 - 1/8” thick, raw virgin mass loaded vinyl

 - Each sheet is 24” x 54” (9 Sq Ft)

 - Flexible and pliable; won’t break off if bent like some recycled MLVs